A portable air conditioner is a must have for anyone enjoying life on the road during a heat wave or traveling through the scorching summers.

-Can You Run an RV Air Conditioner With Solar Power?
+Can You Run a Portable RV Air Conditioner With Solar Power?

-Your ability to run an air conditioner unit inside your RV using purely solar power will depend on the amount of solar energy you can generate.
+Running an air conditioner unit inside your RV using purely solar power will depend on the amount of solar energy you can generate.
 All air conditioner units use a significant amount of power, which means you will need a fairly large solar array to run the unit for any long period.
-While possible, it is unlikely your solar panels can feed your air conditioner enough electricity to run for a full day unless you have invested in a highly efficient solar power system with a high-capacity solar battery bank.
+While possible, it's unlikely your solar panels can feed your air conditioner enough electricity to run for a full day unless you have invested in a highly efficient solar power system with a high-capacity solar battery bank.

 Is a Portable Air Conditioner Quiet?

 The thing about portable air conditioner units is that it's all built into one casing, which means the compressor will make noise no matter.
 Some tend to be quieter compared to others, and the decibel ratings vary from unit to unit, so make sure you get one you're comfortable with.

 How Much is a Portable Air Conditioner?

 Air conditioners can be quite pricey, so you should get a good quality unit.
 There are cheaper options and you can find some units under $200, but understand that most of these low price units are not designed specifically to be used in RVs.

 In fact, these units are your typical units mounted on the windows.
 They consume more energy, and they produce quite a lot of noise pollution.
 Units that fall in the $200-$500 price range offer good performance - they consume less power and are mostly suitable for small to medium-sized RVs.

 Units that cost over $600 are among the high-quality units suitable for all types of RVs.
 They offer top-notch performance along with quiet operation and also feature a high cooling capacity as well.